-Additional information on dealing with an active shooter incident can be obtained on the District, college, and police websites.
+Additional information on dealing with an active shooter incident can be obtained on the Police Department webpages.

 This video provides detailed information on what to do in the event of an active shooter incident on campus.

 This video can be accessed via the MyVCCCD portal.